 Is My VA Disability Considered Income?

-VA disability benefits can provide a critical source of income for those who were injured or became ill due to their military service.
-But, many veterans pursuing VA disability benefits are concerned about how that income will impact other areas of their financial lives.
+Disabled veterans benefits can provide a critical source of income for those who were injured or became ill due to their military service.
+However, many veterans pursuing VA disability benefits are concerned about how that income will impact other areas of their financial lives.
 For example, are veterans disability benefits taxable income?
 Will they disqualify the veteran from other types of benefits?
+Below is some of the important information you need to understand your veteran disability benefits more clearly.

 VA Disability Benefits are Not Taxable Income

-Federal tax treatment of VA disability benefits is simple: the Internal Revenue Service (IRS) does not consider veterans disability benefits taxable income.
-That includes not just monthly disability payments, but other veterans benefits such asfrom GI Bill programs and training allowances administered by the VA.
+That includes not just monthly disability payments, but other veterans benefits such as from GI Bill programs and training allowances administered by the VA.
 Also tax-exempt are VA grants aimed at making homes and/or vehicles accessible to veterans with disabilities.

-VA disability benefits also aren’t considered earned income for purposes of qualifying for the federal Earned Income Tax Credit (EIC).
+VA disability benefits also aren’t considered earned income to qualify for the federal Earned Income Tax Credit (EIC).
 However, a veteran who receives disability benefits and also has earned income may qualify for EIC.

 Some Other Types of Disability Benefits May Be Taxable